-- Obeying and interacting with all adults in a courteous, respectful, and appropriate manner: - Treating all students with respect: - Treating school property and the property of others with respect; - Taking turns, cooperating, including, being kind to and including others.
+- Obeying and interacting with all adults in a courteous, respectful, and appropriate manner; - Treating all students with respect; - Treating school property and the property of others with respect; - Taking turns, cooperating as well as being kind to and including others. - Realizing that we are all God's children despite physical, mental, or emotional differences.
+This understanding often leads to greater compassion, empathy, and respect for others, recognizing the inherent value and dignity in every person.